Right Arrow

 4. Gradual expansion across production lines

-Initial implementation should focus on high-impact areas where changeover frequency and duration create significant operational constraints.
+The initial rollout should focus on high-impact areas where changeover frequency and duration create major operational constraints.
 Pilot programs typically achieve substantial setup time reductions during initial phases.

 Change management and operator training